MarikaGK/phonebook-reactjs-goit-hw-08/README.md

 ## How to use the app?

 First of all you have to create new user using your name, email and password (it has to contain at least 8 characters).
-Then you can log in and in library you can create your contact list.
+Then you can log in and you can create your contact list in library.
 You can filter your list by names.

 ## Credits